why Micron Technology Inc. [MU] is a Good Choice for Investors After New Price Target of $68.57

 How has MU stock performed recently?

-Micron Technology Inc. [MU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.86.
-With this latest performance, MU shares gained by 7.38% in over the last four-week period, additionally plugging by 14.56% over the last 6 months – not to mention a drop of -16.83% in the past year of trading.
+Micron Technology Inc. [MU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.51.
+With this latest performance, MU shares dropped by -3.30% in over the last four-week period, additionally plugging by 8.84% over the last 6 months – not to mention a drop of -9.02% in the past year of trading.

 Micron Technology Inc. [MU]: Deeper insight into the fundamentals